azothjs/azoth/README.md

 Currently the project is in research and early development, so a bit lacking on packaging and deployment (but not tests!).

-Everything is available via `npm start` which runs a gobble dev server running at `http://localhost:4567` which runs the tests.
+Start the gobble dev server via `npm start` and go to `http://localhost:4567` to runs the tests.

-`http://localhost:4567/research/[name].html` has the full page examples and research.
+The research directory is also served, checkout
+`localhost:4567/research/diamond.html` for todo example.

 If you want to build a stand-alone version of the library, run `gobble build dist -f` where `dist` is the name of the destination directory